 When to Go to Malta

 The best time to visit Malta is from June-August.
 The weather will be the warmest then, with daily temperatures around 31° C (88 F) and there’s little rain.
 Not surprisingly, this is also the busiest time of the year so expect crowds and higher prices.
+(So be sure to book your accommodation in advance.)

 In August, as in much of Europe, many locals leave for their own summer holidays.
 A lot of shops and restaurants will close, which can crowd the remaining places even more.
 But the weather is perfect in August and most tourist attractions stay open.
-If you’re looking for a sunny getaway in August be sure to book your accommodation well in advance.

 The shoulder months of May and September/October will offer a nice compromise of decent weather and fewer crowds.
 Expect temperatures around 25° C (77 F)